-Nucleus colony orders are no longer being taken at this time, but feel free to read on for information and check back in early 2022 to place your nucleus colony orders for the next season!
+Nucleus colony orders are no longer being taken at this time, but feel free to read on for information.
+Check back in early 2022 to place nucleus colony orders for next year!

 A nucleus colony (or “nuc”) is essentially a downsized hive.
 Where a hive typically centers around honey production, nucs center around production of bees and brood.
 Michael Palmer at French Hill Apiaries in Vermont often refers to nucs as “brood factories.”